Darqueze Dennard: Cincinnati Bengals

-The Cincinnati Bengals selected Dennard in the first round (24th overall) of the 2014 NFL Draft.
-He was the third cornerback taken in the 2014 NFL Draft, behind Justin Gilbert (8th overall, Browns) and Kyle Fuller (14th overall, Bears).

 2014

+The Cincinnati Bengals selected Dennard in the first round (24th overall) of the 2014 NFL draft.
+He was the third cornerback taken, behind Justin Gilbert (8th overall, Cleveland Browns) and Kyle Fuller (14th overall, Chicago Bears).
 On June 12, 2014, the Bengals signed Dennard to a four-year, $7.97 million contract that includes $6.47 million guaranteed and a signing bonus of $4.12 million.

 Dennard joined a deep position group upon his arrival at training camp and competed with Adam Jones, Terence Newman, Leon Hall, and Dre Kirkpatrick for the job as the starting cornerback.
 Kirkpatrick, Newman, Hall, and Jones were all first round picks in the NFL draft themselves.
-Head coach Marvin Lewis named Dennard the Cincinnati Bengals' fifth cornerback on their depth chart behind Newman, Hall, Jones, and Kirkpatrick to start the regular season.
+Head coach Marvin Lewis named Dennard the Bengals' fifth cornerback on their depth chart behind Newman, Hall, Jones, and Kirkpatrick to start the regular season.